ioannis-toumboglou/HackerRank-30DaysOfCode/README.md

 My solutions to HackerRank's "30 Days of Code" challenge.

-An new assignment was given each day for the period of one month, covering some very common software development topics.
+A new assignment was given each day for the period of one month, covering some very common software development topics.

 List of topics: